wilsonge/fca-sprint-2017/readme.md

-This brief example was developed for the purpose of the FCA Tech Sprint 2017
+This brief example was developed for the purpose of the FCA Tech Sprint 2017, using laravel as it gave an easy prototype with ready compiled bootstrap.
+The design elements have been adapted from https://github.com/Manoj-nathwani/my-mondo (which contains unlicensed code)

 ## How to use
 1. Clone repository